polito/students-app/CONTRIBUTING.md

 We use git hooks to automatically check, lint and format the code and commit messages.

-### Internal contribution process
+### Internal contribution process - For Politecnico di Torino employees

 - Work on a branch according to the rules described above.
 - Carefully review any linting/formatting errors (ask for help if you don't know how to resolve them).
 - If you can, rebase or pre-merge your branch before submitting the PR.
-- Open a PR against the relevant destination branch.
+- Open a PR against `main`.

-### External contribution process
+### External contribution process - For external contributors

 - Fork the repo.
 - Work on a branch according to the rules described above.